When it comes to removing a stubborn oil drain plug, it can feel hopeless. How will you ever change the oil if you can’t get it off?

 When hammering old sockets onto rounded-off bolt heads, a useful tip is to switch from Imperial to Metric and vice versa.
 These sizes differ so marginally that using similar diameter sockets can do all the work for you.

 For example, if a 7/16″ bolt head has rounded off, try using 11 mm.
-14 mm sockets work well for 9/16″, and so on.
+14 mm sockets operate well for 9/16″, and so on.

 Offset Spanners Are Easier Than Standard Ones

-It gives you more room.
+It offers you more space.

 Jolting A Stuck Oil Drain Plug Free